ifindev/buying-frenzy/README.md

 #### Install & Setup Docker

-This project use Docker to for a PostgreSQL database support for local development and for a uniform code distribution.
+This project use Docker for a PostgreSQL database support in local development and for a uniform code distribution.
 If you didn't have Docker installed and configured, you can go to one of this link below for guides on how to install it on your machine:

 - Mac: https://docs.docker.com/desktop/mac/install/
 - Windows: https://docs.docker.com/desktop/windows/install/